 "Making Schools (Seem To) Work!
 Hedrick Smith Makes 'Enormous' Claims.
 But do his claims actually work?" www.dailyhowler.com/dh1102 05.shtml (Nov.
 2, 2005).
 (In this example, the URL includes the date the article was published online.)
 E-readers Since the publications read on these devices usually lack page numbers, use the following style for citation: Brown, 2011, chap.
 1, para.
-2. How to reference works in text References mentioned in text should be written with author-date in parentheses.
+2. AI and Copyright The U.S. Copyright Office explained that human authorship is required for copyright protection, works solely generated by AI without significant human input are not considered copyrightable, meaning the AI itself cannot hold copyright; any copyright protection would only apply to the creative contributions made by a human user interacting with the AI tool, such as through prompts or a selection of outputs.
+Copyright requires human authorship.
+How to reference works in text References mentioned in text should be written with author-date in parentheses.
 This helps readers identify the source of the material and be able to locate the details in the reference list at the end of the document.
 Example: During 2007-2008, minority students in Maryland were more likely to be suspended than were White students.
 Across Maryland, African American students were almost two-and-one-half times more likely to receive suspensions than White students (Advocates for Children and Youth, 2009).
 Special treatments: One is enough One special treatment is enough.